Mspawan/BookStore_FullStack_fork/README.md

 All user information including **authority** is stored in DataBase after registration and encoded into JWT.

-* **Pagination** - pagination logic is implemented and used on various website pages that fetch / show big amount of items to make appearance more user-friendly.
+* **Pagination** - pagination logic is implemented for both frontend and backend, and is used on various website pages that fetch / show big amount of items to make appearance more user-friendly.
 For example, pagination is used on "Search" page, "History" page, "All book reviews" page and so on.